SeanaldSeanson/flask-blog/README.md

 For pages in app/views/ that do not have their own specified functions in routes.py, the 'render_page' function is used by default to load the html page if it exists, prepend the standard navigation bar, and return the page to the user.
 If their is no html document is app/views/, a 404 error will sent instead.

 ### /edit/<page_name>
 If the user is currently logged in as a user with administrative priveleges, this route will allow the user to edit the page specified by page_name.
+The page will be backed up with a .bak extension added to the original file name.

 ### /chess
-This is the main page for the site's (not yet working) multiplayer chess system, which lists all in-progress and pending games for the currently logged in user, allowing the user to accept challenges issued by other players or choose an ongoing game to view.
+This is the main page for the site's (not yet fully working) multiplayer chess system, which lists all in-progress and pending games for the currently logged in user, allowing the user to accept challenges issued by other players or choose an ongoing game to view.

 ### /chess/<game_id>
 This route will load the chess game specified by game_id, an integer identifier.